Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 ## 1. Introduction

-The credex-core application is deployed using a combination of GitHub Actions, AWS services (including ECS, ECR, and Secrets Manager), and Terraform for infrastructure management.
+The credex-core application is deployed using cronjobs, AWS services (including ECS, ECR, and Secrets Manager), and Terraform for infrastructure management.
 This guide provides comprehensive instructions for setting up, deploying, and maintaining the application in staging and production environments.

 ## 2. Prerequisites